swooletw/awesome-swoole/readme.md

 - [mysql-proxy](https://github.com/swoole/mysql-proxy) - A MySQL proxy with connection pool and read/write splitting support.

 ## Integration
 - [laravel-swoole](https://github.com/swooletw/laravel-swoole) - ❤️ A high performance HTTP sever based on Swoole.
 Speed up your Laravel or Lumen applications.
-This repo is maintained by Swoole Taiwan, and it's a fork repo from [laravel-swoole-http](https://github.com/huang-yi/laravel-swoole-http)).
+This repo is maintained by Swoole Taiwan Community.
 - [Lawoole](https://github.com/lawoole/lawoole) - A combination framework with Swoole and Laravel.
 - [laravel-swoole-jsonrpc](https://github.com/huang-yi/laravel-swoole-jsonrpc) - The JSON-RPC server and client based on Swoole, for Laravel and Lumen framework.
 - [lumen-swoole-http](https://github.com/breeze2/lumen-swoole-http) - A bridge from Swoole to Lumen.